greg-raven/hdc/_posts/2023-10-17-victim-locates-stolen-bike-on-a-vvta-bus-in-victorville-suspect-arrested.md

 The investigation is ongoing and anyone with information is asked to contact Deputy Jay Ko at Victor Valley Sheriff's Station, 760-552-6800.
 Callers can remain anonymous and contact We-Tip at 800-78CRIME or www.wetip.com.

-Source: Victor Valley News Group, vvng.com/victim-locates-stolen-bike-on-a-vvta-bus-in-victorville-suspect-arrested/
+Source: Victor Valley News Group (VVNG.com), vvng.com/victim-locates-stolen-bike-on-a-vvta-bus-in-victorville-suspect-arrested/